OpenFn/docs/README.md

 ```
 That would create a new `Patient__c` in some other system.
 The patient's `Name` will be determined by the triggering message (the value inside `form.name`, specifically) and the patient's `Age__c` will *always* be 7.
 See how we hard coded it?

 What you see above is OpenFn's own syntax, and you've got access to dozens of common "helper functions" like `dataValue(path)` and destination specific functions like `create(object,attributes)`.
-While most cases are covered out-of-the-box, jobs are **evaluated as Javascript** and you can write your own anonymous functions to do whatever your heart desires:
+While most cases are covered out-of-the-box, jobs are **evaluated as Javascript**.
+This means that you can write your own custom, anonymous functions to do whatever your heart desires:
 ```js
 create("Patient__c", fields(
   field("Name", function(state) {